neohed/super-swew/readme.md

 # super-swew

-Fast string startsWith and endsWith comparisons.
+A faster way to perform string startsWith and endsWith comparisons against many strings.

 ## Usage